Ery2577/Personal-Expense-Tracker-/README.md

 ```

 ## Technology employed
-1. For the Frontend : TailwindCSS, React, Vite
+1. For the Frontend : TailwindCSS, React, Vite, TypeScript
 2. For the Backend : Prisma, SQLite, Express, NodeJS, JWT